Skip to content

 Rover is the central hub for managing connections between Interactive Brokers TWS instances and the OptionsRealTime data stream.
 It launches and monitors publisher processes that feed real-time portfolio data to all connected clients, including the desktop application and Excel.

-The application has three main views, accessible via tabs:
+The application has two main views, accessible via tabs:

 Monitoring — View live portfolio metrics aggregated by account, including Net Liquidation Value, PnL, Greeks, and margin requirements.